unadlib/reactant/website/blog/2023-12-29-how-to-build-high-performance-front-end-applications-based-on-multi-processing/index.md

 1. Firstly, create app.tsx that contains the ProxyCounter module which needs to be executed in Coworker.

-Its calling method `spawn(this.proxyCounter, 'increase', [])` is exactly the same as that of general Shared Web Apps.
+Its calling method `delegate(this.proxyCounter, 'increase', [])` is exactly the same as that of general Shared Web Apps.
 Whether it will be executed with a proxy in Coworker depends on the configuration of createApp.

 ```tsx
 import React from "react";